 It can get warm in the months of July and August with temperatures above 20°C, but the rest of the year it is cold and windy.
 Long daylight hours are enjoyed from the end of April until late September and the opposite in the winter months.
 Spring and Autumn seasons are distinct and can be experienced in Helsinki from April – May and September – October respectively.

 This is the place I have called home since 2015, when I moved here to begin my Master’s degree studies at the University of Helsinki.
 I’ve also visited Helsinki in the summer of 2014 to attend a summer school, when I have been a full-on tourist and explored as much of the city as I could.
 I understand Finnish quite well now, but you can get by with English here, so don’t worry.
+Getting around Helsinki is pretty easy by just walking or with the good HSL public transport network.

 Below you will find links to posts about Helsinki on Veganhaven: